 When Jim saw his favorite meal laid out on the dining room table, he knew his wife wanted something.
 And when she walked down the stairs looking like a supermodel, he knew it would be expensive.
-It amused him to see to what lengths Maureen went in order to get what she wanted, especially since during the years they were married he never once refused her anything.
+It amused him to see to what lengths Maureen went in order to get what she wanted, especially since he never once refused her anything.
 If she wanted something, be it a designer dress, a sports car or a new house, all she had to do was ask.

 "I see you had the cook make my favorite, mandarin duck.
 What's the occasion?"

 Jim tried to hide his smile when Maureen walked to the bar and made him a drink.
 He wondered if she would wait until after the meal to pop the question he knew she was dying to ask.
-It wasn't until Maureen brought out dessert that she finally approached the subject.
+It wasn't until dessert that she finally approached the subject.